mcastling/mcastling.github.io/NUItutorials/animation.md

 <a name="overview"></a>
 ## Animation Overview

-Animation enables you to create animated effects, such as moving objects by changing their **properties** for a specified duration.
+Animation enables you to create animated effects, by changing object **properties** such as position, for a specified duration.

 NUI provides a rich and easy to use animation framework which allows the creation of visually rich applications.